Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/02_usurper_of_frost.en.md

 There will also be six stacks of *Lightsteeped* randomly distributed among the party.

-There are three ways to resolve *Light Rampant*.
-In order of my personal preference, they would be:

-1. 4:4 - East adjust
-2. MT-anchor ZizieZip
-3. 4:4 - CW adjust

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>